arbhoj/f5-k8s-lb-svc/README.md

 ```
 kubectl create -f .
 ```
-This will deploy the cluster along with the F5 controllers fully configured
+This will deploy the cluster along with the F5 CIS & FIC Controllers fully configured

 <br/>
 <br/>